nushell-prophet/.github/profile/README.md

 I record videos about my uses of Nushell on YouTube: https://www.youtube.com/@nushell-prophet ;)

 I wanted to name this organization NuBieHub, but my marketing background insisted that including "Nushell" in the name is important.
+And if one might ask, "Isn't 'nushell-prophet' too loud a nickname for an amateur junior developer?"
+I will answer, "I don't know.
+We have a chance to see it together."

 Nushell is awesome 🤘🚀

 P.S.
-All my works (including videos) are free from any license.
+All my works (including videos) are unlicensed.
 I would love for them to be used and reused in any projects, free and commercial, open and closed source.

 I would love it if any of my ideas were rewritten in .nu or implemented in Rust.